piyushgh/metadata-scraping/README.md

 # metadata-scraping

-Diaganol Machine Test - Rest api to  scrape an input URL and parse its metadata
+Machine Test - Rest api to  scrape an input URL and parse its metadata

 Steps to consume the api.